avantika747/EC530---Project2/README.md

 3. Implementation of a sample database system (including a demonstration of entity-based modules using the database).
 4. Queues for report generation and notifications (integrated into the REST API).\
 5. Unit testing for 2 modules that use queues - Notifications and Report Generation
+6. Documentation and unit test result screenshots for the implementation of queues